hed911/react-typescript-template/README.md

-X Hacer que cada vez que se hace click en buscar, se ejecute el llamado hacia la API pero con los parametros escogidos X Hacer el parseo de los datos que vienen de la API hacia el objeto fetchedData X Handle empty state when table is empty and when there are errors

-X encoderURL params sent to the API
+X Hacer que cada vez que se hace click en buscar, se ejecute el llamado hacia la API pero con los parametros escogidos X Hacer el parseo de los datos que vienen de la API hacia el objeto fetchedData X Handle empty state when table is empty and when there are errors X encoderURL params sent to the API

-- Study useCallback
+X Study useCallback
-- Create a custom hook to make HTTP requests
+X Create a custom hook to make HTTP requests

+- Put OnComponentDidMount() on every component to see if there are many re-renders
+- Study to see if the way I put the logic is fine (I think the logic must be moved to the Services component)
 - Do authentication, study how works the routing system